 Monte Albán, one of the most significant archaeological and historical sites in Mexico, is a must-visit for history enthusiasts and tourists seeking to explore the rich cultural heritage of the ancient Zapotec civilization.

-Established around 500 BC, Monte Albán served as the political and cultural center of the Zapotecs for over a millennium.
+Founded around 500 BC, this once-thriving metropolis, in fact, served as the political and cultural heart of the Zapotec civilization for over a thousand years.

 8. Puebla in Mexico: